Brooks: We didn’t learn from George Floyd

 Daunte Wright's body was still lying on the street, a police cordon away from his heartbroken mother, when defenders started offering up theories.
 There was a warrant.
 His tags were expired.
 Why didn't he just comply with police?
 More and more people arrived, grieving and furious because there was no justice, no peace, even while the state was prosecuting police.

-Philando Castile complied with police when they pulled him over for a broken headlight and bled to death on Facebook live.
+Philando Castile complied with police when they pulled him over for a broken headlight and bled to death on Facebook Live.
+Wright's license tabs were expired, the police chief would later say.

 Army medic Lt.
-Caron Nazario, froze when police officers ordered him to unbuckle his seat belt while somehow also keeping both hands visible out the car window.
+Caron Nazario froze when Virginia police officers ordered him to unbuckle his seat belt while somehow also keeping both hands visible out the car window.

 "I'm honestly afraid to get out of the car," Nazario said in the body camera footage everyone watched this weekend.